Choosing the right email provider can be overwhelming, with so many free options offering different features, storage limits, and security levels.

 - Email Protocols: Support for POP3, IMAP, and SMTP, which affects how you can access and manage your emails across devices.

 - Security: Built-in features like encryption, two-factor authentication (2FA), and spam filters.
+Most consumer providers use TLS in transit rather than end-to-end encryption by default.

 - Usability: The user interface and how intuitive and user-friendly it is.